z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/fasta/readme.txt

 cycle count  = 188751954
 time @ 4MHz  = 188751954 / 4*10^6 = 47.19 sec

-Surprising result maybe from very fast float library.
-Quite often the float library generates incorrect results but not in this program.
+Very fast float library but only accurate for +-*/

 2.
 IAR Z80 V4.06A